 - tract inventory, stand mapping, and product-class segregation across the Pontotoc Ridge sandy loams that drain quickly and bottomland zones

-- independent timber sale design — bid package, buyer invite list, and exposure window calibrated to Tupelo-shed pulpwood and chip-n-saw mills and the wider regional pool
+- independent timber sale design — bid package, buyer invite list, and exposure window calibrated to Tupelo-area pulpwood and chip-n-saw mills and the wider regional pool

 - contract terms that protect the residual stand, the road system, riparian buffers along the Yocona River headwaters, and payment timing